DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/pipeline/edit.md

 1. If each stage of the pipeline runs successfully, a Docker image is automatically built and pushed to your Docker Hub repository.
 Eventually, the pipeline will automatically create a deployment in the project you set up beforehand.

-2. Go to the container management platform, click __Workload__ under the cluster, and you can see the stateless workload displayed in the list.
+2. Go to the container management platform, click __Workload__ under the cluster, and you can see deployments displayed in the list.

      <!--![]()screenshots-->